Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Results

 \subsection{Are Quiescent Galaxies Gas-Rich or Dust-Poor?}

+Although our sample galaxies were selected to have CO detections, they are not necessarily unusual in their gas properties.
+While observational constraints are limited, the gas contents are consistent with extrapolations of scaling relations developed for star-forming systems \citepalias{spilker18b}.
+On the other hand, the H$_2$ masses are higher than expected by the EAGLE simulation \citepalias{spilker18b}, and possibly also SIMBA if our SFRs are overestimated (Figure~\ref{fig:fhtfdust}).

-Current literature studies on the molecular gas (or dust, taken to trace cold gas) contents of high-redshift galaxies have reached opposing conclusions.
-Studies of individual objects uniformly find low dust fractions, while stacks of the dust continuum in large samples find higher fractions.
+The picture for the dust contents is also unclear.
+Studies of individual objects often find low dust fractions \citep{whitaker21a}, while some stacks of the dust continuum in large samples find higher fractions \citep[e.g.][]{gobat18,magdis21,blanquezsese23}.
 Our results only exacerbate these differences: our targets have relatively high gas masses, traced by CO(2--1), but weak continuum emission and consequently low dust masses.

 One possible resolution, suggested by \citet{blanquezsese23}, is that the stacking experiments typically probe lower stellar masses than most individual targets.
 If the dust (and gas) fraction is mass-dependent, as observed in typical star-forming galaxies \citep[e.g.][]{liu19a}, this selection effect could explain the discrepancy because lower-mass galaxies have more dust than at higher masses.